jacobsieradzki/pseudo-code-interpreter/README.md

 The documentation that is submitted to the exam board is in the document: "Coursework Document.docx" and scored full marks (75/75) when marked for my A level by my teachers and examiners.

-## Pull Requests ↪️

-I'm always open to improving this project! 🏗 If there are changes you would like to submit, please open a branch and a pull request and I'll review as soon as I can.

 ## License ⚖️

 This project is licensed under the MIT license: